huggingface/blog/ml-web-games.md

     // Create a reference to the worker object. const worker = useRef(null);

-    // We use the `useEffect` hook to setup the worker as soon as the `App` component is mounted. useEffect(() => {
+    // We use the `useEffect` hook to set up the worker as soon as the `App` component is mounted. useEffect(() => {
         if (!worker.current) {
             // Create the worker if it does not yet exist.